VirtCode/pusta/README.md

 If you encounter any bugs or otherwise unexpected behaviour, please report them on the [issue tracker](../../issues).
 This helps a lot.

 This is only the beginning.
 A load of features are already planned and being implemented.
 Have a look at the _roadmap in the future_ for a quick overview.
-If you have any ideas or feature requests, don't hesitate to let me know.
+If you have any ideas or feature requests, don't hesitate to post a feature request.

 ## Install
 Currently, the only way to compile pusta is to compile it from source yourself.
 To do that, make sure you have the rust toolchain and ```cargo``` installed and clone this repository.
 Head into the cloned directory and run
 ```sh
 cargo install
 ```
 to build a release binary and install it on your system.
-Now, ```pusta``` should be in your path and you can start using it.
+Now, ```pusta``` should be in your path, and you can start using it.

 Have a look at the [Getting Started](../../wiki/getting-started) page on the wiki, to get to know pusta.
 Resources about configuring and using pusta, as well as on structuring your dotfiles, can also be found over there.

 ## Contributing
-Feel free to contribute.
-Resources for contributors will be added here in the future.
+You are very welcome to contribute.
+Refer to the [issues page](../../issues) for more guidance.

 ## License
-A license will be added soon.
+This project is licensed under the MIT License.
+Read more at the [license](LICENSE.txt) file.